EOSIO/eosio.cdt/README.md

 Clang-11 is not in the default Ubuntu repository, so it needs to be installed from llvm.org.
 Launchpad PPA will be supported in the future.
 (The offical repository needs to provide Clang-11 or higher, but not yet in focal)

+You may need root permission to run below scripts.

 ```sh
 bash -c "$(wget -O - https://apt.llvm.org/llvm.sh)"
 ```